danny-tdoan/realestate-rag/README.md

 ---

 # RealEstate RAG
+## What problem is it solving?
+Real estate sites in Australia typically offer rigid, suburb-based filters that don’t match how people actually search.
+For example, a query like “renovated 3-bedroom homes in the Box Hill High School zone” simply isn’t possible.

+**This project builds a Retrieval-Augmented Generation (RAG) to enable flexible, natural language property search.**

-A Retrieval-Augmented Generation (RAG) system for searching and answering questions about real estate properties in Australia.
+A Retrieval-Augmented Generation (RAG) system for searching and answering questions about real estate properties in Australia using publicly available property data.
 This project enables you to download property data, populate a vector database for semantic search, and run a FastAPI server to provide a natural language property search API.

 The system includes an indexing pipeline and a RAG pipeline as described in the diagram below
 ![Diagram](docs/image-7.png)